Machine Operator Resume Sample

 - Educational Attainment.
 A High School diploma can qualify an applicant for this job.
 However, someone backed with experience and training will have better chances of getting hired.

 Certifications also prove that you are determined to keep up with the latest developments in manufacturing technology.
-Include your Training Program Certificates in the “Strengths” sections in order to boost your qualifications.
+Include your Training Program Certificates in the “Skills” sections in order to boost your qualifications.

 - Additional Skills: These are skills which may not have direct relevance to the job but can be of use in the conduct of work.
 As a Machine Operator, this would include driving skills, First Aid training, and fluency in foreign languages.
 Write your additional skills below job-specific skills.

-- Associations: Information on your Professional Associations membership should be included in the Strengths section and write it below your additional skills.
+- Associations: Information on your Professional Associations membership should be included in the Skills section and write it below your additional skills.

 Although this data is not required by employers it would be good to include it in your resume as it reflects your keen interest in industry trends.